Who Serves First In Table Tennis?

 The official rules of table tennis state that the first serve of every game should be decided at random.
-This can be decided in a drawing or flipping a coin.
-It’s important that this choice is random to avoid any claims of giving one player an advantage over another.
+This can be decided in a drawing or by flipping a coin.
+It’s important that this choice is random to avoid any claims of one player having an advantage.
 In recreational table tennis, the umpire of the match will sometimes hold the ball behind his or her back or under the table and ask the players to guess which hand it’s in.

 What Happens After the Draw?

 Many people think that the winner of this drawing automatically serves first.
 However, the winner is given a choice.
-They can:
+They can either: